gregerhalltorp/trailer-sample-vp/README.md

 ## Usage

-Perform a http GET to http://localhost:3001?moveLink=[Viaplay movie resource link]
+Perform a http GET to http://localhost:3001?moveLink={movieLink} where movieLink is a Viaplay movie resource link.

 ## Overview